 Berkshire Grown has long played a critical role in building farm-to-table networks and connecting growers and buyers in the region.
 We pursue this work through the Farm to Table B2B Program, annual events, promotional materials, personalized networking assistance for members, and social networking opportunities.

-Every winter Berkshire Grown hosts monthly farmers’ markets, providing access to local goods throughout the off-season.
-Markets take place November through February in Great Barrington and Williamstown and feature local farmers and food producers, lunch fare, live music, and kids’ activities.
+Every winter Berkshire Grown hosts monthly farmers markets, providing access to local goods throughout the off-season.
+Markets take place November through April and feature local farmers and food producers, lunch fare, live music, and kids’ activities.

 Our mentorships pair new and beginning farmers with more experienced farmers in the Berkshire Grown network.
 Farmers who have been in the field for 10 years or more share their knowledge, experience, skills, perspectives, and relationships with those in the process of launching and refining their farm businesses.